Steve Davis: Masters champion for the last time (1996–2000)

-In 1996, Davis reached the quarter-finals of both the Masters and world championship, losing to McManus and Ebdon, respectively.
+In 1996, Davis reached the quarter-finals of both the Masters and World Championship, losing to McManus and Ebdon, respectively.
 The following year, at the 1997 Masters, Davis reached the final, defeating McManus, Ebdon and Doherty.
 Trailing O'Sullivan 4–8 in the final, Davis won six frames in a row, securing a 10–8 victory.
 The win was Davis's last fully professional title of his career, his third Masters title.
 At the world championship later that year, Davis defeated David McLellan in the opening round, before losing to Doherty 3–13.
 He also reached the second round in the 1998 event, where he defeated Simon Bedford, but lost to Williams 6–13.

-For the 1998–99 season Davis's best result was reaching the quarter-finals at the 1998 UK Championship, the first time he had progressed past the third round in five years, but lost to Paul Hunter.
+For the 1998–99 season, Davis's best result was reaching the quarter-finals at the 1998 UK Championship, the first time he had progressed past the third round in five years, but lost to Paul Hunter.
 He also reached the same stage at the 1999 Welsh Open, but lost to Williams.
-However, at the 1999 World Snooker Championship, he was unable to win a match, losing in the first round on a deciding frame to Joe Perry.
-He did reach the quarter-finals of the 1999 British Open in 1999–2000, but only won one match at the 2000 World Snooker Championship, defeating Graeme Dott, but losing to Higgins 11–13.
+However, at the 1999 World Snooker Championship, he lost in the first round on a deciding frame to Joe Perry.
+Davis did reach the quarter-finals of the 1999 British Open in 1999–2000, but only won one match at the 2000 World Snooker Championship, defeating Graeme Dott, but losing to Higgins 11–13.
 After this loss, Davis fell out of the top 16 in the world rankings for the 2000–01 season for the first time since 1980 and would not play in the Masters for the first time since he first qualified.